What was your favorite frozen treat when you were a kid? Mine was Fudgsicles!

-I found a recipe for Cocoa Ice Pops in Essence of Chocolate by Robert Steinberg and John Scharffenberger.
-They are fantastically chocolaty and rich-tasting and reminiscent of Fudgsicles but so much better - I highly recommend this recipe!
+This recipe from Essence of Chocolate by Robert Steinberg and John Scharffenberger are wonderfully chocolaty and reminiscent of Fudgsicles but so much better - I highly recommend this recipe!

-For my last recipe, I wanted to try another classic - mint chocolate chip ice cream made into sandwich cookies.
+I also tried another classic - mint chocolate chip ice cream made into sandwich cookies.
 Since I have two varieties of mint growing in pots on my patio this summer, I decided to use my Chocolate Mint for this one (yes, there really is such a variety and you can smell the scent of chocolate in the leaves!).
 Regular mint on the left, chocolate mint on the right:

 The fudge cookies alone are reason enough to try this recipe...soft, brownie-like and delicious!